Español

 These drugs are made up of parts of 2 different mAbs, meaning they can attach to 2 different proteins at the same time.

-Bispecific T-cell engagers (BiTEs): In these drugs, one part attaches to a protein on cancer cells, and the other sticks to a protein on immune cells called T cells.
+T-cell engagers (TCEs): In these drugs, 1 part attaches to a protein on cancer cells, and the other sticks to a protein on immune cells called T cells.
 This brings the immune cells into contact with the cancer cells, which helps the immune system mount a more effective response against them.
-BiTEs are becoming an important part of treatment for some types of cancer.

-Monoclonal antibodies are given intravenously (injected into a vein).
+Monoclonal antibodies are most often given as an infusion into a vein (IV).
 The antibodies themselves are proteins, and giving them can sometimes cause an infusion reaction, which is something like an allergic reaction.
 This is more common while the drug is first being given.
 Possible symptoms can include:

 Compared with chemotherapy drugs, naked mAbs tend to have fewer serious side effects.
 But they can still cause problems in some people.